 Ignore the locals on the street – The roads before entering the building are full of locals trying to over charge you.
 They will try and take you into their shop and tell you how they can make the extension quicker.
 Honestly, if it was an awful experience and it would have been easier to pay them we would let you know.
 But extending yourself isn’t such a big deal!

-Get there as early as possible – s we mentioned before, we saw tourists arriving at midday as we were leaving and by that time queues were out the door!
+Get there as early as possible – As we mentioned before, we saw tourists arriving at midday as we were leaving and by that time queues were out the door!

 Mid-Budget – Cinnamon Red Colombo – A pleasant hotel chain with a great reputation within Sri Lanka.
 You can’t go wrong with Cinnamon.

-To check out the prices of other places to stay in Colombo you can click here.
+For other places to stay in Colombo you can check the latest prices here.

 More Sri Lanka